 - ½ cup lime juice

 - ¾ cup rice malt syrup or preferred liquid sweetener (start with half a cup - then add more to taste, this really depends on the sweetness of your fruit)

 - 1½ cups fresh mango pack the cups super tightly or use heaped cups

 - ¼ cup fresh passionfruit pulp

-*The longer you soak the cashews, the softer and easier they are to blend, 2 hours in the minimum, you can soak up to 8 hours.
+- Pinch of coarse sea salt*The longer you soak the cashews the softer and easier they are to blend, 2 hours in the minimum, you can soak up to 8 hours.